Royal Patriarchal Music Seminary of Lisbon: Emergence of opera

-João V died on 31 July 1750 after almost a decade of illness which began when he had a stroke in 1740 followed by a second in 1742 which left him hemiplegic and dependent on the care of others.
+John V died on 31 July 1750 after almost a decade of illness which began when he had a stroke in 1740, followed by a second in 1742 which left him hemiplegic and dependent on the care of others.

 His health had never been stable and he had experienced repeated episodes of depression, so his response to this major crisis was to resort to religious devotion, even claiming after having received the Last Rites that he had made a full, miraculous recovery.
 However records of the period indicate that full use of the left side of his body was never restored and further illness finally led to his death.
-He was buried in the Braganza family's mausoleum (Portuguese: Panteão da Casa de Bragança) at the Monastery of São Vicente de Fora.
-More relevant to this discussion, however, from the time of his first stroke he forbad all entertainment in the court and the wider community, bringing any development of opera in Lisbon to an end.
+He was buried in the mausoleum of the House of Braganza at the Monastery of São Vicente de Fora.
+More relevant to this discussion, however, from the time of his first stroke he forbade all entertainment in the court and the wider community, bringing any development of opera in Lisbon to an end.

-João V was succeeded by his son José I (Joseph).
+John V was succeeded by his son Joseph I.

 Overall, music entertainment in the court had always been dull.
-This was a trial for Jose's new wife Mariana Vitória who had spent some time in the more vibrant environment of the French court.
+This was a trial for Joseph's new wife Mariana Victoria who had spent some time in the more vibrant environment of the French court.
 In 1729, the same year as her marriage, she wrote in a letter to her mother, "I do what I can to relieve my melancholy, since you are so kind to want it thus, even though this is difficult in a country where there is no entertainment.
 My only one is singing, as I love music passionately.
 Lately we have gone out a lot, but only to churches ……"

 Change was in sight because José's interest in opera was so strong that he managed to build in the Ribeira Palace library one of Europe's largest collections of opera scores, and before a year of his father's death had passed he was already recruiting Italian opera singers and others to establish a professional opera company within the court's structure.
 Among several others, probably the most important of these was the Neapolitan-trained organist and composer, Davide Perez who in 1752 was appointed as mestre de capela at the Royal Chapel and music master to the royal princesses.